cpcrowley/jeopardy-analytics/article.md

 So it is true that Double Jeopardy is harder but the difference is not large.

-### How much harder to the answer get as you move down the rows?
+### How much harder do the clues get as you move down the rows?

-Here is the percent answered correctly by row:
+Here is the percent correct responses by row:

 1. 95%
 2. 91%